MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-set-up-cash-customers.md

 ---
-title: How to Set Up Cash Customers | Microsoft Docs
+title: How to Set Up Cash Customers
-description: This topic describes the steps to set up customer who pays in cash.
+description: This topic describes the steps required to set up the invoice with a customer number for customers who pay in cash.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual